Applications are being accepted for summer seasonal positions.

 There are many bears throughout the area, but those using Icy Bay before you have been diligent in practicing proper food storage techniques and there have been no adverse human-bear interactions in recent years.
 Exercise proper caution as you would in bear country throughout Alaska.

 A list of licensed guide companies that lead trips into Icy Bay is available.
-Call or e-mail the Yakutat Ranger Station for more details.
+Call the Yakutat District Office for more details.

 For information on Russell Fjord, you can contact the U.S. Forest Service in Yakutat at 907-784-3359.

 Danish explorer Vitus Bering, sailing for Russia in 1741, named the majestic St. Elias mountains, including towering Mt.
 St. Elias (18,008’), for St. Elias, on whose Feast Day (July 20) he made the sighting.